sdhguwbngo/Lightformer/README.md

 ## Inference

-To run inference on a sequence or multiple sequences using a set of Lightformer's pretrained parameters, run e.g.:
+To run inference on a sequence or multiple sequences using a set of Liteformer's pretrained parameters, run e.g.:

 ```bash